Matlock Farm Park

 Things to do at Matlock Farm Park review

 Just outside the Peak District, Matlock Farm Park is a fantastic day out for little ones, and one of the top things to do in Matlock.
-Despite being located in livestock farming country, Matlock Farm Park is the only place in and around the Peak District where you can actually feed farm animals.
+Despite being located in a livestock farming country, Matlock Farm Park is the only place in and around the Peak District where you can actually feed farm animals,.

 Plus, this is one of the very few Peak District attractions that doesn’t require pre-booking of tickets.
 Being an outdoor attraction, this is very handy as you can decide on the day if the weather is in your favour.
 However, this does mean you may be queuing to enter.